VitorPandini/VitorPandini/README.md

 I'm a Future Developer Web :smile:

-I Love code and create new stuff, i like too much to discover new technologies and dive deep in solving problems.
+I Love code and create new stuff, i like so much to discover new technologies and dive deep in solving problems.

 ## My specialties: